yicheng-w/Marginalia/README.md

 ###Features:

-1. Reformats articles in ad-free, easy to read manner
+- Reformats articles in ad-free, easy to read manner

-2. Allows users highlight/comment on the article
+- Allows users highlight/comment on the article

-4. Allows users to take general note on the side
+- Allows users to take general note on the side

-5. Allows users to save their annotated article in an account both on the cloud and locally
+- Allows users to save their annotated article in an account on the cloud

-6. Compiles for the user a summary of their annotation

-7. Export/print an annotated version of the article

-8. Allows users to get a permlink of their annotated article to share with the world
+- Allows users to get a permlink of their annotated article to share with the world

+###Features Under Development

+- Save a user's articles locally so one can read/comment offline

+- Allowing users to use Marginalia on pdf's

+- Add an abstraction/summarization tool that compiles a summary of the article based on the highlighted/commented text

+- Add formatting to comments and notes

 ###Toolset